Marketing experiments are not something I had come across before and viewed marketing as a “one-time” thing.

 For chatting to a lot of people, it’s not from the lack of want.
 From what I’ve learned there are 3 reasons why people aren’t running marketing experiments

-- The are working towards the wrong goals, i.e. getting more likes on Facebook
+- They are working towards the wrong goals, i.e. getting more likes on Facebook

-- Lack of routine, they haven’t got into the habit of testing
+- Lack of routine, they haven’t gotten into the habit of testing

 - Afraid of failure, I’ve been there, you don’t want to look stupid in front of your peers.

 The struggle is real when it comes to setting goals that directly correlate with business performance.
 But once you set your mind on a goal, work towards them in an organized manner and start experimenting; things will happen naturally!